Direct probing of the simulation complexity of open quantum many-body dynamics: Results

-We now analyse the classical resource requirements---runtime and bond dimension---and provide simulation results to illustrate how simulation errors depend on time $t$, system size $N$, and bond dimension $\chi$.
+\textbf{Classical runtime analysis.} We now analyse the classical resource requirements---runtime and bond dimension---and provide simulation results to illustrate how simulation errors depend on time $t$, system size $N$, and bond dimension $\chi$.
 Generally, we expect simulation accuracy to improve for larger $\chi$ at the cost of increased computational runtime.
 The objective here is twofold: (i) to determine whether the growth trend differs between quantum and classical algorithms, and (ii) to assess whether classical algorithms exhibit rapid growth in complexity with increasing $N$ and $t$.

 Figure \ref{fig:bond_dimension} illustrates the classical simulability of open quantum systems through that accuracy-complexity trade-off.
-For smaller systems, we quantify simulation errors by comparing results at finite $\chi$ against the ground-truth solution computed using a sufficiently large bond dimension, chosen here as $\chi=250$ to ensure convergence of the expectation values of the observable (see Appendix \ref{sec:app_tensor_network}).
+For smaller systems, we quantify simulation errors by comparing results at finite $\chi$ against the ground-truth solution computed using a sufficiently large bond dimension, chosen here as $\chi=250$ to ensure convergence of the expectation values of the observable (see Fig.~\ref{fig:obs_bond_dimension} in Supplementary Section \ref{sec:app_tensor_network}).
 The accuracy of TEBD simulations at given $\chi$ with respect to the ground truth is measured via spin-spin correlation functions, with deviations quantified as the correlation error